Angela has been married for fifteen healthy years. She studies the Bible and applies biblical principles to her marriage.

 Just as we need to guard our tongue when we share unpleasantness with our spouse, this is doubly important when we are angry.
 The best way to hurt your spouse is by letting your tongue loose in a fight.

 Just as I pointed out earlier, if you are married, there will be strife.
 There will be disagreements.
 There will be fighting on occasion.
 We are human.
-Yet it is in these moments that we need to guard our mouth even more tightly.
+Yet, we need to guard our mouths even more tightly in these moments.
 Once words leave your lips, you can not take them back.
-No matter if you feel them strongly or they were a fleeting thought, your spouse will remember those words forever and reflect on them when they are feeling low and insecure.
-If you are feeling angry, it is best to weigh your words much more heavily before speaking them.
+Whether you feel them strongly or they were a fleeting thought, your spouse will remember those words forever and reflect on them when they are feeling low and insecure.
+If you feel angry, it is best to weigh your words much more heavily before speaking them.
 Pause before defending yourself.

 Don't Bring Up Past Baggage

 That brings us to our next point.
-The easiest thing to shout out when you are angry is the past hurts and neglects you feel from your spouse.
+The easiest thing to shout out when angry is the past hurts and neglects you feel from your spouse.
 These have no place in your current argument.
 First of all, God calls us to forgive each other.
-If we truly have forgiven one another, then these past hurts should no longer be used as ammunition towards our spouse.
+If we genuinely have forgiven one another, these past hurts should no longer be used as ammunition toward our spouse.
 If you feel the need to bring up these hurts, then maybe it is your own heart that you need to examine.
 Have you truly forgiven them for hurting you?

-It is so easy to lose track of what you are really fighting about if you point out ways the other person has hurt you.
+It is so easy to lose track of what you are fighting about if you point out ways the other person has hurt you.
 It is also a very easy way to make them feel helpless and attacked.
-Neither of these consequences are helpful in finding peace within your marriage.
+Neither of these consequences helps find peace within your marriage.

-He who answers before listening—that is his folly and his shame.— Proverbs 18:13
+He who answers before listening—that is his folly and his shame.

-Another reason to listen, and I mean truly listen, not just hear, is that they are more willing to listen to what we have to say, when we are willing to truly understand where they are coming from.
-They are more open, because they don't feel like they are being dismissed, defensive, and yet do feel validated.
+Another reason to listen, and I mean truly listen, not just hear, is that they are more willing to listen to what we have to say when we are ready to truly understand where they are coming from.
+Your spouse is more open because they don't feel like they are dismissed, defensive, and yet do feel validated.
 They got off their chest what's been on their mind and are willing to let you speak.

-There are going to be times in a marriage where we do need to say things to our spouse that is not pleasant to hear.
-Maybe we have noticed that they are coming home and zoning out in front of the TV rather than spend time with the kids or they are often choosing their friends over their family.
+There will be times in a marriage when we need to say things to our spouse that are not pleasant to hear.
+Maybe we have noticed that they are coming home and zoning out in front of the TV rather than spending time with the kids, or they are often choosing their friends over their family.
 These are not comfortable conversations to have and often lead to anger and defensive attitudes.

-It is in these moments that we need to be especially careful how we word our frustrations.
+In these moments, we need to be especially careful how we word our frustrations.
 Approach them with humility, sincerity, and calmness.
-Your words may not be received well, but they are much more apt to listen even if it appears they didn't get it when you spoke.
-Don't get frustrated if they only get angry, because if you are kind and gentle, the words may have been heard better than you think.
+They may not receive your words well, but they are much more apt to listen even if it appears they didn't get it when you spoke.
+Don't get frustrated if they only get angry because if you are kind and gentle, they will hear the words better than you think.

-...Don't let the sun go down while you are still angry,— Ephesians 4:26
+...Don't let the sun go down while you are still angry,

 Don't Go to Bed Angry

-Even if we choose to be gentle and kind in our actions and our words, that does not mean all anger is distilled.
-We cannot control how the other person feels, but we are in charge of our own thoughts and actions.
-It is so important that we do our best to resolve any anger issues with our spouses as quickly as possible.
+Even if we choose to be gentle and kind in our actions and words, that does not mean they won't get angry.
+We cannot control how the other person feels, but we are in charge of our thoughts and actions.
+We must do our best to resolve any anger issues with our spouses as quickly as possible.

-I believe there is a reason God said don't let the sun go down on our anger.
-It's not just because we need to resolve our anger quickly, but nighttime as we lay in bed is our time we let our brains replay hurtful moments.
-If you find yourself replaying the days events in your head and it causes you not to get sleep, then you need to decide to let it go and forgive.
+I believe there is a reason God said, don't let the sun go down on our anger.
+It's not just because we need to resolve our anger quickly, but nighttime, as we lay in bed, is the time we let our brains replay hurtful moments.
+If you find yourself replaying the day's events in your head and it causes you not to get sleep, you need to decide to let it go and forgive.

 Forgive Quickly, Forgive Often, Forgive Fully

-Forgiving them is not just for them, it is for you too.
-If you choose to hold on to anger, they may still get a good nights sleep next to you (which probably makes you more angry), but you are the one replaying it in your head all night long.
+Forgiving them is not just for them; it is for you too.
+If you choose to hold on to anger, your spouse may still get a good night's sleep next to you (which probably makes you angrier), but you are replaying it in your head all night long.
 Forgiveness gives you peace.

 Serve Them Unselfishly

-This is probably the hardest for us to do aside from forgiveness.
+Serving them selflessly is probably the hardest for us to do aside from forgiveness.
 We often feel that we should not have to carry the bulk of the responsibility in the home.
-We don't want to be the only one cleaning the house especially when both have been at work all day.
+We don't want to be the only one cleaning the house, especially when both have been working all day.
 Yet, God has called us to serve one another.

-In Philippians 2:3, He actually states that we should think of others above ourselves.
+Philippians 2:3 states that we should think of others above ourselves.
 Ouch!
 Speak of a hard command.
-Too often we worry so much about what the other person is not doing, we forget to reflect on what we could be doing to help them.
+Too often, we worry so much about what the other person is not doing; we forget to reflect on what we could be doing to help them.

-The goal in a marriage is to work as one.
-Sometimes that means in one season of life you will have to do the bulk of the work.
+The goal of a marriage is to work as one.
+Sometimes that means in one season of life, you will have to do the bulk of the work.
 Do not let bitterness take root, but choose to serve them with humility and love.